makersacademy/student-directory/05_methods.md

 Note that we are now passing the students variable to the methods as an argument (called "names" in both cases).
 This is because the methods don't have access to local variables defined outside them.

-Let's [check the code in](http://gitref.org/basic/#commit).
+Make sure everything is still working and let's [check the code in](http://gitref.org/basic/#commit).
 Are you using good commit messages?

 [Next challenge](06_adding_more_info.md)